 Fast-track the time it takes approvers to action pending requests by inserting Request details and A pproval buttons to your approval notifications template, if they aren't there already.

 Automatically send emails as customer notifications

 To create custom email triggers:

-- 1. From your service project, select Project settings > Automation. - 2.
-Select Add rule > Custom rule > Next.
+1. From your service project, select Project settings > Automation.